 1. Past Actions:

-• If someone helps you in the past without expecting payment, you can’t make a contract later to pay them.
-Consideration must be part of the agreement when it’s made.
+If someone helps you in the past without expecting payment, you can’t create a contract later to pay them.
+Consideration must be part of the agreement when it is made, not in the past.

 2. Illegal Activities: